j3channel/StreamElementsWidgets/README.md

 **Auto-Timeout** - Automatically trigger the Twitch Chat /timeout command when a user redeems a channel point reward.
 This can time out the redeemer or a user that the redeemer chooses.

+**Shuffler** - Write a random item from a list into chat when a user redeems a channel point reward.

 **Slash-Bot** - Automatically trigger Twitch Chat commands (/commercial, /emoteonly, /timeout) when a channel point reward is redeemed.
 (Includes all **Auto-Timeout** functionality).

 **Sound Player** - Play sounds when channel points are redeemed.